greenelab/czi-rfa/proposal.md

 **Aim 1: Develop proof-of-concept deep learning methods to learn a latent space from single cell transcriptomic data from the HCA.**

-**Aim 2: Apply dimensionality reduction techniques that are not based on deep learning to learn low-dimensional representations of single cell transcriptomic data from the HCA.**
+**Aim 2: Evaluate the extent to which low-dimensional representations of single cell data learned by various methods can be used to decompose bulk tissues in the context of rheumatic diseases.**

-**Aim 3: Evaluate the extent to which low-dimensional representations of single cell data learned by various methods can be used to decompose bulk tissues in the context of rheumatic diseases.**
+**Aim 3: Evaluate the extent to which latent space arithmetic works in HCA benchmark datasets generated under this or other initiatives.**

 ## Prior Contributions / Preliminary Results (not required)